 - 1 teaspoon ground cinnamon

-- Bake in middle of oven for 35-45 minutes, or until tester comes out clean.
-After 20 minutes, cover with foil and return to oven.
-Bake until toothpick inserted in the center, comes out clean.
+Bake in middle of oven for 20 minutes, then cover with foil and return to oven.
+Bake for another 15-20 minutes until toothpick inserted in the center, comes out clean.

 When cool sprinkle with powdered sugar, if desired.